Guidelines for evaluators

 The Unjournal's expectations and criteria

-Broadly, the evaluation should be similar to a report an academic would write for a traditional high-prestige journal (e.g., see some 'conventional guidelines' here).
+In many ways, the written part of the evaluation should be similar to a report an academic would write for a traditional high-prestige journal (e.g., see some 'conventional guidelines' here).
 Most fundamentally, we want you to use your expertise to critically assess the main claims made by the authors.
 Are the claims well-supported?
 Are the assumptions believable?
 Are the methods are appropriate and well-executed?
 Explain why or why not.

-1. Advancing our knowledge and practice
+1. Advancing our knowledge and supporting practitioners

 2. Justification, reasonableness, validity, and robustness of methods

-3. Logic and communication
+3. Logic and communication, intellectual modesty, transparent reasoning

 4. Open, communicative, replicable science